 May 8 to 10, 2013 in Washington, DC

-Click here to register for the 2013 Trustee Education Institute today, or contact the National Center at firstname.lastname@example.org or 202.293.3424.
+To receive advance notice when registration for the 2013 Trustee Education Institute opens, please contact the National Center at firstname.lastname@example.org or at 202.293.3424.

 The National Center’s Trustee Education Institute provides a comprehensive introduction to all of the key legal, investment, ethical, grantmaking, and family dynamics issues facing family foundation board members.
 Featuring a faculty made up of National Center senior staff and highly respected philanthropy experts, this three day, intensive seminar will cover:

 - What does it mean to be a steward of both the public’s trust and your family’s legacy?

 - How do you bring your personal giving identity to the foundation’s collective grantmaking?